 Do you have a qualifying law degree?

-If you do, you can choose the LPC or SQE route.
+If you do, you can still choose the LPC or SQE route.
 For both routes you will need a period of training, either as a training contract or qualifying work experience.
-If you don’t have a law degree or haven’t started a law degree by August 21, or equivalent, you will need to qualify via the SQE.
+If you don’t have a law degree or you didn't start your law degree by autumn 2021, or equivalent, you will need to qualify via the SQE.

 Do you have any legal services experience?